SCU Equity Scholarships

 The scholarship offer will be a pro-rata rate of $600 per unit up to a maximum value of $3600.See Information for recipients for details about general conditions and payments.

-Number varies from study period to study period.
-The majority of offers will be made in Session 1.
+Number varies for each teaching period.
+The majority of offers will be made in Term 1 (March 2024).